 I want to thank Andreas for taking the time to answer my questions on this subject, I learned a lot.

-If you’re interested on the topic of turning your HTML documents into something printable then I’d suggest two things to check out.
-The first is my interview with Håkon Wium Lie on this very subject, and the other is the website for a book on print stylesheets that I am putting together.
+If you’re interested on the topic of turning your HTML documents into something printable then I’d suggest you check out my interview with Håkon Wium Lie on this very subject.